nullgemm/globuf/readme.md

 ### Windows
 #### Cross-compiling from Linux
-To cross-compile the Windows platform from Linux you will to set MinGW up.
+To cross-compile the Windows platform from Linux you will need to install MinGW.
 Globox was designed to be Wine-compatible so you can use it to run the examples (but remember Wine is not Windows and does not support transparency or blur).